ms914/GA/README.md

 - the SU2 spin group has a Lie algebra which is quantum mechanics, spinors are included in GA
 - classical physics has something with the symplectic group and it's Lie Algebra
-- Hestenes develops classical mechanics coordinate free and spinors play the same role in classical mechanics for rotational dynamics as in quantum mechanics
+- Hestenes develops classical mechanics coordinate free (matrix formulation free) and spinors play the same role in classical mechanics for rotational dynamics as in quantum mechanics
 - electrodynamics reduces to one formula with the Dirac operator (?) and folds into the 4 Maxwell equations when a coordinate system is added